XavierZambrano/chrome-web-store-scraper/README.md

 scrapy crawl chromewebstore
 ```

 Scrape the data and save in a CSV file.
-(If a Pipeline is enabled, the data will also be saved also in the DB)
+(If a Pipeline is enabled, the data will also be saved also in the corresponding DB)
 ```bash
 scrapy crawl chromewebstore -O output.csv
 ```

 Scrape the data and save in a json file.
-(If a Pipeline is enabled, the data will also be saved also in the DB)
+(If a Pipeline is enabled, the data will also be saved also in the corresponding DB)
 ```bash
 scrapy crawl chromewebstore -O output.json
 ```